Advanced Dungeons & Dragons: Treasure of Tarmin: Gameplay

 While the battles were turn-based, Advanced Dungeons & Dragons: Treasure of Tarmin is different from most games of its era, as it involved a first-person view, giving it a three-dimensional feel.
 The player begins the game with the lowest-level bow, a small supply of food, a number of arrows dependent on the selected difficulty level, and minimal "Spiritual" and "War" health.
 Randomly placed throughout the maze are new weapons, armor, magical items, and treasure.
 The treasure in the maze (aside from the Treasure of Tarmin the Minotaur holds) can either boost the player's score (visible from the map screen), contain a potion (blue, pink, or purple in large and small varieties), or a bomb reducing the player's war/spiritual score.
-The bomb can cause a game over depending on the strength of the player at the time of the bomb trigger.
+The bomb can cause a game over depending on the strength of the player at the time of the explosion.

 Types of threats

-Each enemy (aside from the Minotaur) can be found in three colors, signifying different levels of difficulty.
+Each enemy (besides the Minotaur) can be found in three colors, signifying different levels of difficulty.